robertthiesmeier/cross_site_imputation/README.md

 ```

-At the study sites with missing data (Study 4 and Study 5), we import the regression coefficients and impute the issing values on C 10-times.
-A detailed explanation on this step can be found here (add link to im impute from).
+At the study sites with missing data (Study 4 and Study 5), we import the regression coefficients and impute the missing values on C 10-times.
+A detailed explanation on this step can be found [here](https://github.com/robertthiesmeier/mi_impute_from.git).
 Finally, we fit the outcome model to each imputed dataset and combine the estimates with Rubin's rules.

 ```ruby